 - Keep track of all your medical bills, as well as any prescription expenses.
 Record your mileage for attending appointments or having prescriptions filled.

 - Ask your significant other, roommates, or loved ones to document changes they notice.
 They may notice things you do not.

-After an accident, you may be contacted by reporters, insurance agents, private investigators, or the police.
-It is important to remember that not everyone is working for you.
-Your personal injury attorney can handle these communication requests on your behalf.
+- If you are contacted by reporters, insurance agents, private investigators, or the police it is important to know who is contacting you and why.
+Not everyone is working in your best interest.
+Your personal injury attorney can help handle these communication requests on your behalf.